 Price Of The Tesla Model 3 Quoted Is NOT Inclusive Of COE

 Unfortunately, the big catch here is that the price of the car as cited by Tesla is not inclusive of the COE price, something that we obviously can’t ignore if we drive in Singapore.
-If we add in the current cost of a Category B COE ($56,001 as of August 2021), the Model 3 would cost $177,235.
-This is close to the $165,000 price we estimated for the car when we make our wild guess five years ago.
+If we add in the current cost of a Category B COE ($120,889) as of April 2023, the Model 3 would cost $225,643.

 How Much Will It Cost To Own The Tesla Model 3 Over The Next 10 Years?

 As most of us should already know by now, owning a car in Singapore goes beyond just the purchase price of the car.
 Even if we assume that the Model 3 doesn’t break down over the next 10 years and requires minimal maintenance, we still need to consider road tax, fuel, parking & ERP.

 Road Tax: As stated by Tesla, the road tax for the Model 3 will be $2,136.
 This is much more expensive compared to other vehicles on the road.
 In contrast, the Audi A4 has a road tax of $1,194 a year, which is about 50% lower.